-Appendix - Significant Voting Examples and Engagement Examples
+Appendix - Significant Voting and Engagement Examples

-Below are some significant voting examples and engagement examples provided by the Plan's managers.
+In the table below are some significant vote examples provided by the Plan's managers.
 We consider a significant vote to be one which the manager considers significant.
 Managers use a wide variety of criteria to determine what they consider a significant vote, some of which are outlined in the examples below.